Chechekhins/scParadise/README.md

 3) scNoah - benchmarking cell type annotation and modality prediction.

 scParadise enables users to utilize a selection of pre-existing models (scAdam or scEve) as well as to develop and train custom models tailored to specific research needs. scNoah facilitates the evaluation of novel models and methods for automated cell type annotation and modality prediction in scRNA-seq analysis.

-More information about scParadise modules is available in [scParadise documentation](https://scparadise.readthedocs.io/en/latest/theory.html#)

 ![Graphical_abstract](https://github.com/user-attachments/assets/ccfc8fba-5eee-42c4-8486-3b5416bb4bd4)